Fabiancrg/Aeris_Lite/README_HVAC.md

 1. Put your coordinator in pairing mode
 2. Power on the ESP32-C6 device
 3. Wait for the device to join (check logs)
-4. The thermostat will appear with the following entities:
+4. The air quality sensor will appear with the following entities:
-   - System Mode (Off/Auto/Cool/Heat/Dry/Fan)
-   - Target Temperature (16-31°C)
-   - Current Temperature
+   - Temperature (°C)
-   - Fan Speed
+   - Humidity (%)
-   - Eco Mode switch
-   - Swing Mode switch
-   - Display switch
+   - Pressure (hPa)
+   - PM1.0, PM2.5, PM10 (µg/m³)
+   - VOC Index (1-500)
-   - Error status
+   - CO2 (ppm)

+### Sensor Reading Updates

+- Sensors are polled periodically (configurable interval)
+- Values are reported to the Zigbee coordinator when they change
+- All endpoints support binding and reporting configuration

+## Supported Sensors

+This project provides a framework for air quality sensors.
+You'll need to implement the actual sensor drivers:

+### Temperature/Humidity
+- **SHT4x** (recommended): High accuracy, low power
+- **BME280**: Temperature, humidity, and pressure in one chip
+- **DHT22**: Budget option

+### Pressure
+- **BMP280**: Barometric pressure sensor
+- **BME280**: Combined temp/humidity/pressure

+### Particulate Matter
+- **PMS5003**: Laser-based PM sensor
+- **SPS30**: Sensirion PM sensor (I2C)

+### VOC Index
+- **SGP40**: VOC sensor with built-in algorithm
+- **BME680**: VOC + temperature/humidity/pressure

-### Control Examples
+### CO2

-**Set cooling mode at 24°C:**
-- Set system_mode = "cool"
-- Set occupied_cooling_setpoint = 2400 (24.00°C in centidegrees)

-**Enable eco mode:**
-- Set eco_mode attribute (0xF000) = true
-- Note: Only works when system_mode is "cool"

-**Adjust fan speed:**
-- Set fan_mode in Fan Control cluster
+- **SCD40**: NDIR CO2 sensor (400-2000 ppm)
+- **SCD41**: Extended range (400-5000 ppm)

+## Implementation Notes

+The `aeris_driver.c` file contains stub implementations.
+You need to:

+1. Add sensor-specific libraries to `idf_component.yml`
+2. Implement sensor initialization in `aeris_driver_init()`
+3. Implement actual I2C read functions for each sensor
+4. Update the periodic read task to poll all sensors

 ## Removed Features

-This project was adapted from the `ZigbeeMultiSensor` example.
-The following endpoints and features were removed:
+This project was adapted from an HVAC controller.
+The following features were removed:

-- ❌ BME280 environmental sensor endpoint
-- ❌ LED strip control endpoint
+- ❌ HVAC thermostat control
-- ❌ GPIO LED control endpoint
+- ❌ Fan speed control
-- ❌ Button sensor endpoint
+- ❌ Eco/Night/Swing modes
-- ❌ Rain gauge sensor endpoint
+- ❌ UART communication with HVAC unit

-All sensor and LED control logic has been replaced with HVAC thermostat functionality.
+All HVAC control logic has been replaced with air quality sensor reading functionality.

-## HVAC Driver Details

-### State Management

-The driver maintains a local copy of the HVAC state and synchronizes it with:
-1. Commands sent to the HVAC unit via UART
-2. Status responses received from the HVAC unit
-3. Zigbee attribute updates

-### Periodic Updates

-- **Status Request**: Every 30 seconds
-- **Keepalive**: Every 60 seconds
-- **Zigbee Sync**: After every state change + periodic updates

-### Error Handling

-- CRC validation on all received frames
-- Retry logic for failed commands (future enhancement)
-- Error text attribute reports HVAC errors to coordinator

 ## Troubleshooting